cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

    Sequential 0.00726103782654 s
    Parallel   0.000990867614746 s

-It is not surprising the the parallel result is even faster than the sequentail one as the information gathering even from reading it out from the cache is done in parallel and no resource congestion exists at the scale we use for our example.
+It is not surprising the parallel result is even faster than the sequential one as the information gathering even from reading it out from the cache is done in parallel and no resource congestion exists at the scale we use for our example.

-Let us now compare the true time between sequentaial and parallel execution.
+Let us now compare the true time between sequential and parallel execution.
 Simply modify the code in the * line and replace the loop accordingly::

   Sequential 12.681866169 s
   Parallel    6.51530909538 s

-Thus we see two interesting perfomance improvements
+Thus we see two interesting performance improvements

-First, the perfomance improvement for running the queries in parallel.
+First, the performance improvement for running the queries in parallel.
 Second, the improvement of retrieving the results from a cache.
 The later is important if we have many user on the system executing the same command.

-The lesson we learn is that clouds must make use of execution paralleleism as well as addressung reuse of repeated results.
+The lesson we learn is that clouds must make use of execution parallelism as well as addressing reuse of repeated results.

 Exercises
 ----------------------------------------------------------------------

 #.
 Is pdsh installed?
 Where
 #.
-Return the hostname of the machines sierrs, india and foxtrot via
+Return the hostname of the machines sierra, india and foxtrot via
    the fabric command
 #.
 Execute the command qstat with fabric on sierra and india.
 If you
    have an account on bigred2, please try it also there
 #.
 Run the cloudmesh Sequential and parallel program.
 Modify your
    cloudmesh file accordingly
 #.
-Advanced: compare the performance of the cachebackend between
+Advanced: compare the performance of the cache backend between
    Mongodb and the use of RabbitMQ while switching RabbitMQ out with Redis in the Celery code.
 #.
 Advanced: provide a documentation on how to run celery for this